Men's Gymnastics Coaching Staff

 In his first year with the Huskers in 2006, Hartung made an immediate impact.
 His hands-on work ethic and knowledge of gymnastics technique brought a new level of training to the Nebraska gymnastics program.

-Hartung and his wife Lisa have four children, Jim, Nick, Jake and Hannah.
+Hartung has four children, Jim, Nick, Jake and Hannah.